-With our limited maintenance capital projects budget we are replacing the bleachers in the main gym at St. Charles West High School.
-Next year we will replace the bleachers at St. Charles High School.
+With our limited maintenance capital project budget we are replacing the bleachers in the main gym at St. Charles High School.
 Additionally, the district has developed a painting schedule, and employed a full-time painter to coordinate that work during the school year.
 Capital projects are primarily undertaken by the Facilities Department during the summer.